I am so excited to share with you my little boy's nursery today!

 The stripes on the ceiling are my favorite part of the room.
 They add instant interest without being over the top.
 You can see how I get perfect stripes every time in this post.

-Every kid’s room needs their name somewhere and this wall decal was perfect for just that.
+Every kid's room needs their name somewhere and an Etsy wall decal was perfect for just that.

 The big basket is perfect for blankets now and toys down the road.